JyriLampio/configurationManagement/configurationmanagement3.md

 - Heading1 will be created with one hash button, space and then the text
 - Heading2 will be created with two hash buttons, space and then the text
 - Links can be created by adding the hyperlink text in brackets and then the url inside parentheses.
 No space in between. [google](www.google.com)
-- Pictures can be added the same way, except that you put exclamation mark before the brackets
+- Pictures can be added the same way, except that you put exclamation mark before the brackets.
 - Code blocks can be added with by adding 3 backticks before and after the code.
+- Horisontal rule can be created with 3 hyphens in a row
+- Lists can be made by adding one hyphen, space and then the text you want to type.

+![pictureOfSummary]summary.png
 ```
 # Code block
 Testing code block
 ```

+---
 ## a) Markdown